Café Americain: Production and casting

+The series was originated in 1992 by creator/showrunner Peter Noah for 20th Television and pitched to pilot to NBC.
+As NBC decided not to move forward in 1992, the pilot was repicked up by Lorimar Television, whose company was later absorbed into Warner Bros.
+Television before its premiere.
+The series was picked up in May 1993.

 Although Lila Kaye played the role of Margaret in the series pilot, the role was re-cast with Happy Days actress Marion Ross when the series was picked up.
 Within a month, Ross was gone and Kaye agreed to reprise the role.
 The role of Margaret Hunt was also offered to Rue McClanahan, but she turned it down.

 At the time of filming, Valerie Bertinelli was married to guitarist Eddie Van Halen, who appeared in the 7th episode, "Home Alone," as a street musician that Bertinelli's character Holly Aldridge chases out of the cafe.
 Van Halen spoke one line, "Praat je tegen mij?"
 The line is Dutch for "Are you talking to me?"